danielneil/Smart-Worm-Habitat/research/computer-design.md

 *Technical requirements*

 * A small form factor computer
-* A small form factor computer case to house the computing unit.
+* A small form factor computer case to house the computing unit, which can be mounted to the exterior of the Smart Work Habitat.
 * Four(4) USB ports to connect the computer with the sensors and camera.
 * The Smart Worm Habitat must be relatively close to a power source.
 * The computer must have an appropriate amount of RAM.